 The fundamental problem with consumer AI tools is that they're designed for general use, not healthcare.
 They lack medical terminology training, produce lower accuracy for clinical vocabulary, and don't integrate with electronic health record systems.

 What to use instead: AI medical scribes.
 An AI medical scribe is a purpose-built clinical documentation tool that goes well beyond standard speech-to-text.
 Where consumer dictation simply converts speech to text, an AI medical scribe understands clinical context, organises content into structured note formats like SOAP notes, and pushes completed documentation directly into the EHR.
-Platforms like Dragon Medical One and Amazon Transcribe Medical are trained on millions of clinical encounters, recognise medical vocabulary accurately, and provide the legal agreements required for HIPAA and GDPR compliance.
+Platforms like Dragon Medical One and Amazon Transcribe Medical are trained on millions of clinical encounters, recognise medical vocabulary accurately, and provide the legal agreements required for HIPAA compliance.
 AI scribes also support ambient listening modes that capture the natural flow of a patient encounter without requiring the clinician to consciously dictate.
 Learn more about how voice productivity AI enhances clinical documentation without compromising security.

 The administrative burden of clinical documentation contributes significantly to physician burnout.
 Studies indicate that many clinicians spend more time on paperwork than on patient care, with evening and weekend documentation becoming routine.
 AI medical transcription directly addresses this problem by capturing clinical notes with minimal effort.